 According to Athanasios Papageorgiou, a former director of the Cyprus Antiquities Department and a Byzantine expert, the standardized presentation of the figures is intentional.

 “The similarity is a necessary element because the grace of Christ, the Virgin, or of a saint portrayed is transmitted through similarity,” he explained.
 “This similarity also interprets an aesthetic point of Byzantine painting in general and icon painting in particular.
 The transmission of the Holy grace requires an exact copy of the original.
 It is easy therefore to distinguish the saint that each icon portrays irrespective of the time that icon was painted.”

 “On the other hand the icon must be different from reality,” Papageorgiou continued.
-“This difference is expressed through certain technical principles—the rhythm in the line movement, the absence of the third dimension and bulk, the disregard for anatomy, the emphasis on some parts of the body like eyes, nose, hands, the use of gold and red backgrounds, and lastly, the unnatural use of light which is diffused and not derived from a certain source.
+“This difference is expressed through certain technical principles.
+Like the rhythm in the line movement, the absence of the third dimension and bulk, the disregard for anatomy, the emphasis on some parts of the body like eyes, nose, hands, the use of gold and red backgrounds, and lastly, the unnatural use of light which is diffused and not derived from a certain source.
 These principles show that the portrayed person belongs to a supernatural world and they underline the spirituality of the icon.”

 “The religious importance and the spirituality of an icon do not prevent it from being a work of art,” he asserted.
-“The painter shows in the icon not only his faith but also his skill and sensitivity.
-His ability in design, and generally the technique he uses become means of expressing his inner self and his aesthetic qualities.”

 I was beginning to connect the dots, realizing that the saint with which Loizides felt a personal connection was the subject of the museum’s oldest icon.